-Participants are frequently engaged in physical activity and sport in a variety of locations (e.g., school's physical education, intramural activities, school sport festivals, on the playground).
+Participants are frequently engaged in physical activity and sport in a variety of contexts (e.g., school physical and health education, intramural activities, school sport festivals, or on the playground).

 Some may also take part in organized sport activities within the community, and start to compete at the local and regional level.